History

 In 1978, after changes in campaign finance laws restricted contributions from individuals, Tucson businessman Jack Sarver recognized the need to have an influential Jewish voice in the United States Senate to serve as an insurance policy for bipartisan support of a strong US–Israel relationship.
 With the advice of his friend, Senator Henry “Scoop” Jackson, he created a Political Action Committee exclusively for that purpose.

-As its founding chairman, Mr. Sarver, along with fourteen other prominent Jewish Tucsonans, started the Desert Caucus, which has become
+As its founding chairman, Mr. Sarver, along with fourteen other prominent Jewish Tucsonans, started the Desert Caucus,

 the largest regional PAC of its kind